fabiomix/forza-horizon-telemetry/README.md

 ## Requirements
-- a copy of Forza Horizon 4 (PC or XOne)
+- a copy of Forza Horizon 4 or 5 (PC or XOne)
 - docker and docker-compose
 - python3